-1208.02 Withdrawal of Final Rejection [R-46]
+1206.02 Withdrawal of Final Rejection

 The examiner may withdraw the final rejection at any time prior to the mailing of the examiner's answer.
 It is possible that after reading the brief, the examiner may be convinced that some or all of the finally rejected claims are allowable.
-Where he is of the opinion that some of the claims are allowable he should so specify in the examiner's answer and confine his arguments to the remaining rejected claims.
-If he finds, upon reconsideration, that all the rejected claims are allowable, or where the applicant in his brief withdraws the appeal as to some of the rejected claims and the examiner finds the remaining claims to be allowable, he should pass the case to issue.
+Where the examiner is of the opinion that some of the claims are allowable, he or she should so specify in the examiner's answer and confine the arguments to the remaining rejected claims.
+If the examiner finds, upon reconsideration, that all the rejected claims are allowable, or where the appellant in the brief withdraws the appeal as to some of the rejected claims and the examiner finds the remaning claims to be allowable, the examiner should pass the case to issue.
 The Group Director should approve and Board should be notified whenever a remanded application is withdrawn from appeal under any circumstance.
 See §§ 706.07(c) to 706.07(e).